BearishMushroom/ease/README.md

 ```

 #### `\stop()`
-Calling this will stop the ease, and it will stop being updated.
-Any ease that's been stopped should be considered destroyed.
+Calling this will stop the tween, and it will stop being updated.
+Any tween that's been stopped should be considered destroyed.

 #### `\update(dt)`
-Calling this will progress the ease by `dt` seconds.
+Calling this will progress the tween by `dt` seconds.
 Note that the library will call this on it's own, and calling it manually can lead to some problems.

-#### `\ease([object,] tweens, time)`
+#### `\tween([object,] tweens, time)`
-Calling `ease()` will set up a new ease that will start once the current ease has finished.
+Calling `tween()` will set up a new tween that will start once the current tween has finished.

-If the `object` argument isn't supplied, the new ease will use the same object as the current ease.
+If the `object` argument isn't supplied, the new tween will use the same object as the current tween.

-This function will return the new ease, and not the current one.
+This function will return the new tween, and not the current one.
-Calling this function multiple times on the same ease will start all the chains at the same time.
+Calling this function multiple times on the same tween will start all the chains at the same time.

 Moonscript:
 ```moonscript